The Command and Control Model is Outdated, Even The Military Says So!

-Hacking the army leadership culture
+Hacking the navy leadership culture

 The story of David starts when he is appointed captain of the worst performing submarine in the fleet.
 At the start of his command the nuclear-powered submarine USS Santa Fe was flawed by very poor morale and low engagement.
 He experienced first-hand how the command & control environment forced his crew to do anything he would say, even when it was wrong.
-David witnessed that the traditional command & control model (which he prefers to call to *leader-follower model*) used by the army and the majority of the companies in the world is outdated and no longer efficient.
+David witnessed that the traditional command & control model (which he prefers to call to *leader-follower model*) used by the navy and the majority of the companies in the world is outdated and no longer efficient.

 He knew that there had to be a better way of operating, but for that they needed to fundamentally change the way they worked.
-David started to successfully hack into the traditional army leadership culture and pushed for leadership at every level.
+David started to successfully hack into the traditional navy leadership culture and pushed for leadership at every level.
 With one fundamental believe in mind: a highly engaged crew is proactive, makes better decisions more rapidly and comes up with smarter solutions faster.
 Eventually, his crew managed to achieve the highest retention and operational standings in the US Navy.
 It's an impressive case study, but what lessons can we draw from how the USS Santa Fe went from 'worst to first'?

 1. Push leadership down the org chart